 1. The NF Service Consumer (AMF) shall send a POST request to the AUSF.
 The payload of the body shall contain at least the UE Id and the Serving Network Name.

 2a.
 On success, "201 Created" shall be returned.
 The payload body shall contain the representation of the resource created and the "Location" header shall contain the URI of the created resource (e.g. .../v1/ue_authentications/{authCtxId}).
 The AUSF generates a sub-resource "5g-aka-confirmation".
+There shall be only one sub-resource "5g-aka-confirmation" per UE per Serving Network identified by the supiOrSuci and servingNetworkName in AuthenticationInfo.
 The AUSF shall provide an hypermedia link towards this sub-resource in the payload to indicate to the AMF where it shall send a PUT for the confirmation.

 2b.
 On failure, one of the HTTP status code listed in table 6.1.7.3-1 shall be returned with the message body containing a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table 6.1.7.3-1.
 If the serving network is not authorized, the AUSF shall use the SERVING_NETWORK_NOT_AUTHORIZED "cause".